QuantEcon/lecture-source-jl/rst_files/getting_started.rst

     docker pull quantecon/base

-5. After this is finished, create a persistent storage
+5. After this is finished, create a persistent storage volume

 .. code-block:: none

-    docker volume create quantecon
+    docker volume rm quantecon # nuke anything existing with that name docker volume create quantecon # will store the .julia

-** TODO: WAS THIS THE LAST SETUP THING FOR PERSISTENT STORAGE?**

 Running in a Local Folder
 --------------------------

-The Docker image has its own storage but can also access files local to where it is run
+The Docker image has can exchange files local to where it is run

 1. Open a terminal and ``cd`` to the directory you are interested in storing local files